y-scope/spider/docs/quick-start.md

 * If you used a different set of arguments to set up the storage backend, ensure you update the `storage_url` argument in the command.
+* In production, change the host to the real IP address of the machine running the scheduler.
 * If the scheduler fails to bind to port `6000`, change the port in the command and try again.

 ## Setting up a worker